What Commercial Auto Insurance Is Required in New Jersey?

 New Jersey Commercial Auto Insurance Alternatives

-• Self-insurance certificate: Requires proof of financial depth that varies by vehicle weight tier.
+• Self-insurance certificate: Requires documented proof of financial strength; the threshold varies by vehicle weight tier.

-• Surety bond: Filed with the New Jersey Motor Vehicle Commission at the applicable minimum.
+• Surety bond: Filed directly with the New Jersey Motor Vehicle Commission at the applicable minimum coverage level.

-• Cash deposit: A cash or securities deposit held by the state in lieu of a policy.
+• Cash deposit: A cash or securities deposit held by the state that replaces a policy.

 Special New Jersey Commercial Auto Insurance Coverage Circumstances

-Several New Jersey-specific situations create coverage gaps that, in practice, operators don't realize exist until a claim is denied.
-These don't apply to businesses that own vehicles outright and operate only within New Jersey.
+New Jersey has several situations that produce coverage gaps.
+Most operators don't discover them until a claim is denied.
+Businesses that own their vehicles outright and operate entirely within New Jersey are outside the most common gap scenarios.

 oneSign icon